0BAB1/HOLY_CORE_COURSE/tutorial.md

 By updating the sign extender's logic to support this new ```imm_source = 2'b10```

-> Tip : I Highly suggest you you pen and paper, this is tru for many things, but as immediates sources gets weirder, it will be more and more helpful.
-By doing so, you will easily pick up the patterns and quickly write the "bitwise gymnastics".
+> Tip : I Highly suggest you you pen and paper, this is true for many things, but as immediates sources gets weirder, it will be more and more helpful.
+By doing so, you will easily pick up the patterns and quickly get  the "bitwise gymnastics".

 ![Paper example for B-Type immediate](./B_imm.jpg)